 ads.txt on a multisite

-The main blog will contain an option to Generate a single ads.txt file for all sites in the multisite network.
+The main blog will contain the option to Generate a single ads.txt file for all sites in the multisite network.

 This will generate an ads.txt file with all information from all subpages (needs WordPress 5.1).

 Advanced Ads imports warnings from AdSense.
 If you created your ads.txt, then just close the notification in the Advanced Ads dashboard.
 AdSense might need some days to check for the file and will remove the warning automatically when they did.

 Advanced Ads does only create the link to the ads.txt file when you enable that feature and either enter content in the ads.txt settings in Advanced Ads > Settings > General > ads.txt or when the AdSense publisher ID is added.